-Genetic factor holds key to blood vessel healthNovember 19th, 2012 in Medical research /
+Genetic factor holds key to blood vessel healthNovember 19, 2012 in Medicine & Health / Medical research

 Researchers at Case Western Reserve University School of Medicine have identified a genetic factor that prevents blockages from forming in blood vessels, a discovery that could lead to new therapies for cardiovascular diseases.